Death by Moonlight: Bomber Command: Production

+Reception

-ReceptionDeath by Moonlight: Bomber Command first aired on January 19, 1992.
+Death by Moonlight: Bomber Command first aired on January 19, 1992.
 Canadian veterans' groups and some prominent historians immediately claimed the episode inaccurately depicted the role of the Bomber Command.
 Historian Jack Granatstein, in his book, Who Killed Canadian History? also severely criticized The Valour and the Horror.
-Although accepting that night bombing had initially been ineffective, ultimately leading to a campaign against German cities, the critics noted the more than 600,000 German civilians, mostly old men, women and children were collateral damage, not part of a deliberate campaign.The Valour and the Horror series became the subject of an inquiry by the Senate of Canada, with the sub-committee that reviewed the veteran's claims, concluding, "... that the criticisms levelled at 'The Valour and the Horror' are, for the most part, legitimate.
+Although accepting that night bombing had initially been ineffective, ultimately leading to a campaign against German cities, the critics noted the more than 600,000 German civilians, mostly old men, women and children were collateral damage, not part of a deliberate campaign.

+The Valour and the Horror series became the subject of an inquiry by the Senate of Canada, with the sub-committee that reviewed the veteran's claims, concluding, "... that the criticisms levelled at 'The Valour and the Horror' are, for the most part, legitimate.
 Simply put, although the filmmakers have a right to their point of view, they have failed to present that point of view with any degree of accuracy or fairness."

 In response, the producers claimed that bomber crews, flying at night, were, for the most part, unaware of their true mission because the high-level directives remained top secret throughout the war.
 Prominent authors Pierre Berton and Margaret Atwood, along with social activist Shirley Douglas, and PEN, the Writer's Union, the Guild, the Producer's Association, and many others defended the series.
 The subsequent CBC Ombudsman's report dismissed many of the veteran's criticism as they were not adequately supported by documentary evidence.

 A group of air force veterans formed the Bomber Harris Trust, suing the CBC and the filmmakers for slander.
 Their $500 million class action suit was dismissed by Ontario justice Mr. Robert Montgomery, with the Ontario Court of Appeal subsequently ruling that the veterans did not have standing for a class action suit.
 The Bomber Command veterans appealed to the Supreme Court of Canada, but were dismissed at every level.

 Military historians David Bercuson and S. F. Wise later published The Valour and the Horror Revisited, a book examining the historical accuracy of the series.
 They considered the central themes of Death by Moonlight: Bomber Command are that RAF Bomber Command, "deliberately hid the truth" about RAF bomber crew survival rates, concealed plans about deliberately annihilating civilians, and betrayed the trust of Canadian military airmen.

 In 1993, the series was broadcast by Channel Four in Great Britain.
 The Queen Mother, honorary Colonel of Bomber Command, tried to stop the broadcast, but was unsuccessful.
 As in Canada, the films stirred a fierce historical debate.